 What do I need to watch ATSC 3.0?

 Wondering how to prepare for NextGen TV?
 Here’s the thing: Even if you live in an active ASTC 3.0 market, you won’t be able to watch NextGen TV without investing in some new hardware.
 Fortunately, if you already have an HDTV OTA antenna, it will work just fine for ATSC 3.0.
 However, your existing TV — even if it’s a brand new 4K HDR TV you bought last year — is not directly compatible with the new format.
 To watch ATSC 3.0, you’ll need a compatible external tuner and/or DVR.

 Which brings us to the next gotcha: Despite the ATSC organization having said, back in January, that there will soon be ATSC 3.0 tuners for folks to buy, we have yet to see a single one emerge.
-SiliconDust, the maker of the popular HDHomeRun OTA tuner, is crowdfunding an ATSC 3.0 tuner on Kickstarter, but even if that campaign is successful, the first backers won’t get their tuners until August.
-We can’t even tell you how much you can expect to pay for one.
+SiliconDust, the maker of the popular HDHomeRun OTA tuner, has recently completed a successful crowdfunding effort for an ATSC 3.0 tuner on Kickstarter.
+The company says backers will start receiving their tuners in August, but hasn’t set a date or a price for these tuners to go on sale via regular retailers.